Emergence of long-range entanglement and odd-even effect in periodic generalized quantum cluster models: Non-locality in entanglement entropy

 In comparison, we also analyze the rest of the cases of the model.
 The ground state is chosen by $|\varphi^{-}\rangle$ for convenience.
 Specifically, under these conditions, the elements of correlation matrix are the same and can be simplified as

 and the eigenvalues of the correlation matrix are given by

 The entanglement entropy can be computed exactly, yielding

 From Eq.~(\ref{eq:entropySinf}) and Eq.~(\ref{eq:entropyT}), we observe that although the entanglement entropy in both cases satisfies an area law in the thermodynamic limit, there remains a significant difference in entanglement properties.
 Specifically, when both $N$ and $m$ are odd, the entanglement entropy depends not only on the interaction range $m$ itself, but also on the non-local factor $\alpha $, i.e., the fraction between the block size $l$ and the total system size $N$.
-As shown in Fig.\ref{figEE}(a), the entropy increases with the block size $l$, for $l = m$, it takes the value $m$, and when the block size $l$ approaches half of the system size, it reaches its maximum $m+1$.
+As shown in Fig.\ref{figEE}, we consider $N=1001$ and $m=3$ as an example and the entropy (blue line) increases with the block size $l$, for $l = m$, it takes the value $m$, and when the block size $l$ approaches half of the system size, it reaches its maximum $m+1$.
 Hence, the entanglement entropy does not saturate but continues to grow with the subsystem size.
 Consequently, the entanglement is not solely determined by boundary degrees of freedom but is also tied to global features, highlighting the system's long-range correlations.

-In contrast, for all other cases, the entanglement entropy depends solely on the interaction range $m$ and remains independent of the block size $l$, exhibiting a clear saturation plateau in full agreement with Eq.~(\ref{eq:entropyT}), as shown in Fig.~\ref{figEE}(b–d), which indicates the presence of short-range correlations.
-Thus, while the entanglement entropy always obeys an area law asymptotically, the presence of the non-local factor $\alpha$ in the odd-$N$, odd-$m$ case provides an additional enhancement mechanism, leading to stronger correlations than those dictated by the cluster interaction range alone.
+In contrast, for all other cases, the entanglement entropy depends solely on the interaction range $m$ and remains independent of the block size $l$, exhibiting a clear saturation plateau in full agreement with Eq.~(\ref{eq:entropyT}), as shown in Fig.~\ref{figEE}, which indicates that the entanglement is confined to the boundary degrees of freedom and the presence of short-range correlations.

+Here we summarize the main properties of the entanglement entropy.
+Although in both cases the entanglement entropy obeys an area-law scaling, we find that when $m$ is odd and the system size $N$ is also odd, the entanglement entropy exhibits a nontrivial dependence on the subsystem size.
+This behavior indicates that the entanglement contribution in this regime may not originate solely from the boundary between subsystems, but may also involve correlations within the bulk of the subsystem.
+In other words, the system displays nonlocal features and suggests the presence of long-range correlations.
+However, at this stage, we cannot unambiguously conclude that the system hosts long-range entanglement, since the contribution from boundary has not yet been completely disentangled.